Six ways big data can improve customer experience.

 This post will cover:

-What is big data, and how is it different?
+What is big data, and how is it different from traditional data?

-Big data is data that comes in sets so large they are difficult to manage all at once.
-That might sound subjective, but it’s more technical than that.
-To be considered “big data,” it needs to have all three Vs:
+Big data refers to datasets so large and complex that they are difficult to manage all at once.
+That might sound subjective, but it’s more technical than it seems.
+To be considered “big data,” it typically must exhibit all three Vs:

-Think of the difference between traditional data and big data as the difference between the water coming from a sink faucet and the water coming from a fire hose — or several fire hoses at once.
+Think of the difference between traditional data and big data as the difference between water flowing from a sink faucet versus water gushing from a fire hose — or even several at once.
 Normal data is easier to control, monitor, and process, either manually or using simple tools.
 However, traditional data techniques and software are often unable to process large amounts of data.
 Standard data analytics simply can’t keep up.

 How can big data improve customer experience?

-With this flood of digital information, you might think that big data is solely about crunching numbers and has nothing to do with real people.
-However, when you know how to handle it, big data opens the door to connecting with many more customers at an individual level.
-And those interactions with real people are what customer experience is all about.
+With this flood of digital information, you might think that big data is solely about crunching numbers and is disconnected from real people.
+However, when you know how to handle it, big data opens the door to connecting with many customers at an individual level.
+And those interactions with real people is what customer experience is all about.

 You can use big data to improve customer experience in these six ways: